kristjanr/wise-cs/scraped-data/sections/03-holding-money/subsections/04-using-assets/articles/11-understanding-how-your-money-is-performing-when-you-hold-it-as-stocks/content.md

+# Using Assets
-# Understanding how your money is performing when you hold it as Stocks
+## Understanding how your money is performing when you hold it as Stocks
 ###  **Checking the performance of your investment using the app**

 The fastest way to check your Assets performance is via the app.